The proceeds from life insurance – which are received by the beneficiary free of income tax – can be used for a wide

 In most cases, an insurance company will usually charge a low amount of premium for term life insurance – especially during the first several years that the policy is in force.
 Life insurers will often charge the policyholder somewhat low premiums at the beginning.

-On average, insurers will tend to remain in good health for at least the first several years after life insurance policies have been issued.
-But, over time, there may be some healthy policyholders who will drop their coverage while others who are in poor health will keep theirs.
+On average, insurers will be in above average health at least the first several years after life insurance policies have been issued.